jaykay12/tech/_posts/2020-9-7-java-regex.md

 ### Matcher class
    - Implements the `MatchResult interface`

-   - It is a regex engine which is used to perform match operations on a character sequence.
+   - Regex engine : Used to perform match operations on a character sequence.

    - Following are the important methods:
       - _boolean matches()_